huttadam/API-Webserver-Travel-Plan/README.md

 - CRUD operations are easily serviceable via an ORM , CRUD operations are essential in assisting with interactions from the client to the server in an API and form the bridge between them and the Database .
 For example the CRUD operations breakdown is as follows.
 'C' in CRUD stands for Create, which services POST requests to the server, i.e adding data to the database, 'R' stands for Read which services GET requests to the server i.e. reading/acessing the information in the databse, 'U' stands for Update, which services PUT/PATCH requests to the server, i.e modifyiny/changing data in the database and finally 'D' stands for Delete which services DELETE requests to the server.

-- Database queries can can be customized to pull data in a specific format to service specific requirements from the client side, for example , you want to access data from a certain date or a customer/product in the startbase starting with the letter 'Z'.
+- Database queries can can be customized to pull data in a specific format to service specific requirements from the client side, for example , you want to access data from a certain date or a customer/product in the database starting with the letter 'Z'.

 #### Benefits of an ORM

- As mentioned above, many of the ORM's features are core benefits of using however there are also some additional benefits to using an ORM.
+ As mentioned above, many of the ORM's features are core benefits of its use, however there are also some additional benefits to using an ORM.

- - The use of objects and function in programming language (OOP) allows us to create a general framework for queries, commands and routes, which means that code can be easily integrated to other applications with similiar database structures.
+ - The use of objects and function in programming language (OOP) or general python code allows us to create a general framework for queries, commands and routes, which means that code can be easily integrated to other applications with similiar database structures.
 Another key benefit of this is utilzing time to focus of the structure and function of the application rather than re-writing specific queries/commands.

- - Testing can be performed more easily in a programming languge which is essential for building applications for businesses which require a lot of evidence of testing and research to ensure the application is safe for public use and the protection of data.
+ - Testing can be performed more easily in a programming languge which is essential for building applications for businesses which require a lot of evidence of testing and research to ensure the application is safe for public use and the protection of data for the business.

  - Communication and readability are keys benfits of ORM.
 This means we can actively control messages from the database and client/server to be readable for the ley-person.
 These messages can also greatly assist the developer in interpreting Database languages to something they can understand easier.